Transformation is the process of changes which happens when an existing school chooses to become integrated.

 The aim of these gradual changes is so that the school will be recognised as a fully integrated community which welcomes children from all faiths and none.

-To Download the Department of Education´s Transformation – An Information Pack for Schools please click here.
+To Download the Department of Education´s Integration Works – Transforming your School Guidance for Schools please click here.

 For information on IEF Transformation Support Grants please click here.